Skip to content

 Using full nodes

-When running Maestro modules such as Quantum Espresso on multiple nodes, remember to explicitly request the appropriate number of nodes by editing the schrodinger.hosts file with the --nodes=<number of nodes> flag.
-Requesting full nodes prevents fragmenting of the system and decreases the amount of unnecessary communication between surplus nodes.
+When running Maestro modules such as Quantum ESPRESSO on multiple nodes, remember to explicitly request the appropriate number of nodes by editing the schrodinger.hosts file with the --nodes=<number of nodes> flag.
+Requesting full nodes prevents fragmenting of the job and decreases the amount of unnecessary communication between surplus nodes.
 For large subjobs you may also need to tune the time and memory requested in the schrodinger.hosts file to suit your needs.

 Host selection

 A single core job as required by the driver process cannot be run on the large partition on Puhti.
-To run multinode subjobs you need to modify the submission script generated by the GUI by specifying a separate driver HOST (e.g. -DRIVERHOST interactive -SUBHOST parallel, see also below)
+To run multi-node subjobs you need to modify the submission script generated by the GUI by specifying a separate driver HOST (e.g. -DRIVERHOST interactive -SUBHOST parallel, see also below).

 The following figures show the time to solution and scaling of the PSIWAT benchmark (2552 electrons, 4 k-points, Maestro 2021.3, pure MPI).